razasalim/Fraud-Transaction-Detection-RF-Classifer/README.md

 ## How to Run the Code:
 - First, download the dataset from Kaggle using this [link](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
 - After downloading, update the dataset path in the 'FraudTransactionDetection_RFclassifier.ipynb' code.
-- This project uses external libraries such as TensorFlow, scikit-learn, pandas, and NumPy.
+- This project uses external libraries such as scikit-learn, pandas, and NumPy.
 Please ensure these libraries are installed before running the code.